robelandro/exitexamcd/README.md

 ## Introduction

-The Exit Exam Counter is a chatbot that helps students keep track of the remaining time until their exit exams.
-It uses the Gemini API AI to generate fun and engaging countdown messages.
-By integrating with Telegram through the `grams.js` library, this project provides a simple and interactive way to receive updates in a Telegram group.
+The Telegram Userbot AI Agent is a chatbot that uses the Gemini API AI to provide answers to questions and fix grammatical errors.
+By integrating with Telegram through the `grams.js` library, this project offers a simple and interactive way to engage with an AI assistant directly in your chat.

 ## Features

-- **Countdown Messages**: Receive fun and engaging messages about the remaining time until your exams.
+- **AI-Powered Responses**: Ask any question using the `.ask` command and get answers from the AI.
+- **Grammar Correction**: Improve your text by using the `.gr` command for grammar fixes.
-- **Group Notifications**: Get notified in a Telegram group, keeping all members informed.
+- **Group Notifications**: Originally designed to send periodic messages to a group, this feature is still available but optional.
-- **AI-Generated Text**: Enjoy creative and entertaining messages powered by Gemini API AI.
+- **Customizable**: Adjust settings such as reminder intervals and message formats through configuration.

 ## Setup and Installation